 Alcoholic beverages and controlled/prohibited substances (other than prescription medications for which a student has a valid prescription) are strictly prohibited in University housing.
 For more information, please refer to 'III.1.b.
 Drug Use' below and the Code of Student Conduct, 'Prohibited Conduct' in The Lowdown (also see the following standard concerning additional alcohol related issues: II.1.
 'Behavior and Conduct').
 Alcohol containers or paraphernalia may not be used as decorative items.
 Residents are responsible for policy violations which take place in their room and/or apartment, including those of their guest(s).
 Any University housing student found responsible for violating the University policies for alcohol or controlled/prohibited substances will be subject to disciplinary action and may be removed from University housing for the first offense, whether violations occur in Housing or elsewhere.
 Note: Students removed from University housing due to disciplinary infractions are not entitled to a credit refund of fees and/or charges already paid or payable; no cancellation fee will be charged.

-The possession and use of illicit drugs on the campus of the University of South Alabama is illegal under both state and federal laws.
+The possession and use of illicit drugs on the campus, including The Grove, of the University of South Alabama is illegal under both state and federal laws.
 Any student who violates the University illegal substance and drug policy is subject to the following procedures:

-- Student Conduct Hearing: A student conduct hearing will be held with Dean of Students Office.
-Any student found responsible of a first offense under this policy will be required to attend a minimum of two sessions with the University of South Alabama Substance Abuse Program (USASA) and complete a minimum of ten hours of community service within University housing.
-Additionally, the student will be assessed a $150.00 fine that will be added to his/her student account and he/she will be placed on Housing probation for a minimum of one calendar year.
+- Student Conduct Hearing: A student conduct hearing will be held with the Dean of Students Office.
+Any student found responsible of a first offense under this policy will be required to attend a minimum of two sessions with the University of South Alabama Substance Abuse Program (USASA) and complete a minimum of ten hours of community service within University Housing.
+Additionally, the student will be placed on Housing probation for a minimum of one calendar year.
 Additional sanctions may be imposed as appropriate based upon the type and quantity of illegal substances found at the time of the incident, the surrounding circumstances of the incident, and the student’s previous student conduct record.
-Such sanctions may include but are not limited to removal from University housing, relocation to a new on-campus Housing assignment, or placement in a Deferred Housing Removal status (see additional information below)
+Such sanctions may include but are not limited to removal from University Housing, relocation to a new on-campus Housing assignment, or placement in a Deferred Housing Removal status (see additional information below).